motuzj/ct-teletext-viewer/README.md

 ### Windows

-You can install this package on Linux by using:
+On Windows you can install this package using this command, be sure you have [Python](https://www.python.org/downloads/) installed first:

 ```bash
 python -m pip install git+https://github.com/motuzj/ct-teletext-viewer